-Current Trends - Theory and Practice in ELT
+Current Trends - Theory and Practice

 This teacher development course focuses on emerging theories and methodologies in English language teaching (ELT), placing them alongside established teaching practices.